 While you would think that enabling “Custom Error Docs” under hosting settings in Plesk, then editing the appropriate document under the /error_docs/ folder in your vhost root would do the trick, unfortunately that’s not the case.
-Those error documents are seemingly only capable of being loaded by Apache.
+Those error documents are seemingly only loaded by Apache by default.

 If you’ve specified IP allows/denies using Plesk 12+ then it’s using nginx to handle those denies.
 This is great for performance and resource consumption, but not great when it comes to compatibility with features initially configured for apache use, like custom error documents.